PRECIOUS-Gold hits 4-month low, longest losing streak in 7 months

 Adding to the bearish sentiment was a public holiday on Monday for key gold markets in Hong Kong and China.

-Among other precious metals, silver was up 0.2 percent at $18.71 an ounce, after Friday’s 11-month low of $18.60.
-Spot platinum was down 0.9 percent at $1,431.24 an ounce, while spot palladium was down 0.3 percent at $829.80 an ounce.
-(Additional reporting by A. Ananthalakshmi in Singapore.; Editing by Susan Thomas, David Evans, Andrew Hay and Andre Grenon)
+Among other precious metals, silver was flat at $18.68 an ounce, after Friday’s 11-month low of $18.60.
+Spot platinum was down 1 percent at $1,432.20 an ounce, while spot palladium was down 0.5 percent at $828.80 an ounce.
+(Additional reporting by A. Ananthalakshmi in Singapore; editing by Susan Thomas, David Evans and Andrew Hay)